Home About Law & Grace

 Fleeced Consumers; Federal Programs, Departments, Agencies, and DOGE -Part One

-Is it even possible for President Trump’s administration to effectively downsize government and reduce the federal deficit without identifying persons, organizations, charities and businesses that (knowingly or not) participate in federal program fraud, waste, and bloated bureaucracies?
-And since government programs and funding triggers NGO providers, isn’t past time for Congress to ameliorate decades of fraud, identity theft, and exploitation against recipients of social services –prior to House Speaker Mike Johnson labeling citizens as leeches and moochers
+Is it even possible for President Trump's administration to effectively downsize government and reduce the federal deficit without identifying: persons, organizations, charities, and businesses that (knowingly or not) participate in federal program fraud, waste, and bloated bureaucracies?
+Since government social programs and funding trigger Non-Governmental Organization (NGO) providers, isn't it past time for Congress to ameliorate decades of nonprofit: racketeering, fraud, identity theft, and exploitation that prey upon targeted classes of citizens?

-Congressman Paul Gosar’s legislation to require federally-funded NGOs to disclose donors;
+Congressman Paul Gosar’s legislation requiring federally-funded NGOs to disclose donors;

 Homeland Security and FEMA;